jmarshallnz/marginswing/propdiff.md

   &= \frac{p_{left} + p_{right} - (p_{left} - p_{right})^2}{n}
 \end{align}
 $$

+The above assumes that the poll is representative.
+Unfortunately, few polls are ever representative, they're usually reweighted.
+By doing so we effectively reduce the sample size by dividing by a quantity known as the **design effect**.
+In the above plots, we've assumed the sample was representative, so has design effect 1.
+In reality, it's more likely that the design effect in most New Zealand polls is closer to 2, which would halve the sample size, increasing margins of error by about 40%.
+You can simulate this by halving the sample size using the slider above.

 [1]: When $k=2$ this drops down to the more familiar **binomial distribution**.